 Ryan’s personal story is like no other artist in country music today.
 Growing up with a family of eleven in a small town in Floral City, Florida, he joined the Army right after high school.
 After several years of working as a Military Intelligence Analyst, Ryan followed in the footsteps of his two older brothers, Steve and Aaron, by attending Warrant Officer Candidate School and flight school.
 He graduated top of his class in flight school, becoming a Black Hawk Aviator.
 In April 2003, he deployed to Baghdad International Airport in Iraq.
-Shortly afterward, one of his brothers, Aaron, was deployed just west of him in Fallujah.
+Shortly after, one of his brothers, Aaron, was deployed just west of him in Fallujah.

 On December 17, 2013 Ryan’s brother-in-law, Chief Warrant Officer 2 Randy Billings, was killed in action in Afghanistan when the Black Hawk helicopter he was piloting was shot down by an enemy ground-detonated explosive device.
 This second heartbreaking loss made the Weaver family a two-time Gold Star family.
 Both of his brothers’ ultimate sacrifices continue to fuel Ryan’s fire to accomplish his dreams in music.

-In 2017, Ryan debuted as the Patriotic Voice of the PBR(Professional Bull Riders) for theirCelebrate AmericaCampaign.
+In 2017, Ryan was named the Patriotic Voice of the PBR(Professional Bull Riders) for theirCelebrate AmericaCampaign.
 The World Finals is the biggest global stage in professional bull riding – a booming sport now seen in more than 400 million homes worldwide.
 The Celebrate AmericaCampaignis a season-long initiative that honors America’s heroes, inspires youth, and brings communities together.
 Weaver made his debut in the primetime performance slot, which was previously held by Aerosmith’s Steven Tyler in 2016.
 At that time, the PBR officially launched Ryan as a PBR artist and debuted his new EP entitled Celebrate America.
-Ryan worked closely with hit songwriter Wynn Varble on the Celebrate America EP, co-writing three of the four songs.
-For the past two years he has toured in major arenas the US and Australia performing concerts and singing the Anthem while also conducting corporate motivational speaking engagements around the country.
+Ryan worked closely with hit songwriter Wynn Varble on the Celebrate AmericaEP, co-writing three of the four songs.
+He has toured the U.S. and internationally to Australia with the PBR in 2018 and 2019, performing his songs and singing the “National Anthem” at US events.
+He has several performances scheduled in Australia this year.

-Ryan performed on the first single of the album “Songs That Save Our Lives” with the West Point Military Academy’s Benny Havens Band.
-The song was short-listed for a GRAMMY Award consideration in the American Roots category.
-The debut album from the West Point Military Academy band features Charlie Daniels and Ryan Weaver.
+Ryan performed on the first single from the West Point Military Academy’s Benny Havens Band’s debut album Songs That Save Our Lives.
+The song was short-listed for GRAMMY Award consideration in the American Roots category.
+The album also featured Charlie Daniels.